-For every 1,000 petitioned delinquency cases, 9 were waived to criminal court
+For every 1,000 petitioned delinquency cases, 8 were waived to criminal court

-In 2009, U.S. courts with juvenile jurisdiction handled more than 1.5 million delinquency cases.
-More than half (55%) of these cases were handled formally (i.e., a petition was filed requesting an adjudication or waiver hearing).
+In 2010, U.S. courts with juvenile jurisdiction handled nearly 1.4 million delinquency cases.
+More than half (54%) of these cases were handled formally (i.e., a petition was filed requesting an adjudication or waiver hearing).
 Of the petitioned delinquency caseload, about 1% resulted in judicial waiver.
-The number of delinquency cases judicially waived peaked in 1994 at 13,800 cases.
-This represented a 91% increase over the number of cases waived in 1985 (7,200).
-In 2009, juvenile courts waived an estimated 7,600 delinquency cases, 45% fewer cases than in 1994.
+The number of delinquency cases judicially waived peaked in 1994 at 13,300 cases, more than double the number of cases waived in 1985.
+In 2010, juvenile courts waived an estimated 6,000 delinquency cases, 55% fewer cases than in 1994.

-Much of the decline throughout the 1990s was driven by the decline in violent crime by juveniles.
+The decline in juvenile violent crime drove much of the decrease in judicial waivers throughout the 1990s.
 However, part of the decline in judicial waivers can be attributed to the simultaneous and widespread expansion of nonjudicial transfer laws.
 As a result of these new and expanded laws, many cases that might have been subject to waiver proceedings in previous years were undoubtedly filed directly in criminal court, bypassing the juvenile court altogether.